DominatorVbN/SwiftLlama/README.md

 swift test
 ```

+The repo also contains a small GGUF model for test picked from: https://huggingface.co/TheBloke/TinyLlama-1.1B-Chat-v0.3-GGUF/tree/main

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request with your changes.